This is a guide to each way value betting.

 - Horse to finishes in the top few runners (typically the top 2 to 4 places)

 Here’s an example of each way betting.
-In this 8-runner race, a horse called ‘Compadre’ is available at odds of 11.0.
+In this 8-runner race, ‘Compadre’ is available at odds of 11.0.

 To calculate the potential payout.